-Pregnancy symptoms, negative test
+Pregnancy symptoms, but a negative test

-Noticing your belly getting bigger when tests give out negative results can become quite confusing.
 It can even sound disappointing for some moms who are excited about their pregnancy.
-There are many reasons why pregnancy results come out negative.

 1. Low hCG hormones